geno6/how_to/git_commits.md

 **The Layout**

-The Layout should have the following structure
+The layout should have the following structure

 - First line is 50 characters or less
 - Then a blank line